6 Beet Juice Benefits (Energy + Blood Pressure)

 Is it better to eat beets, drink beet juice, or use beet juice powder?

-These are all great ways to get your daily dose of beets.
-Beetroot juice and beet juice powder can offer a greater concentration of beets in a smaller dose.
-On the other hand, eating beets allows you to also get the beneficial fiber from the vegetable.
+On the other hand, eating beets allows you to also get the beneficial fiber from the vegetable (try this Strawberry Beet Smoothie recipe).
 If incorporating beets frequently into your meals isn’t realistic for you, you may find that consuming beet juice or beet juice powder in supplement form is more attainable.

 How long does it take for beet juice to lower blood pressure?